nicolasdica/minigrep/README.md

 A simple grep-like command-line tool written in Rust that searches for text patterns in files.

-## Features

-- 🔍 Search for patterns in text files
-- 📝 Case-sensitive and case-insensitive search modes
-- ⚡ Fast and memory-efficient
-- 🎯 Simple command-line interface using `clap`

 ## Installation

 Make sure you have [Rust](https://www.rust-lang.org/tools/install) installed on your system.